Mon - Sun: 24 hours.

 *Estimates are based upon the severity of the injury and should be used as a guide only.

-For a free consultation on a care home claim and to discuss what compensation could be claimed for please call us on 0800 6524 881.
+For a free consultation on a care home claim and to discuss what compensation could be claimed, please call us today.

-If you’d like us to verify how long you’ve got to make a care home claim, or would like expert advice on becoming a litigation friend, please get in touch today.
+To verify how much time you’ve got to make a care home claim, please get in touch today.

-Having legal representation when suing a care home for neglect could improve your chances of success.
+Using a solicitor to file a claim against a care home isn’t a legal requirement, but having legal representation could improve your chances of success.
 It could also mean you’ll receive a fair settlement amount.

-Our team of solicitors have many years of experience handling claims and could help you as well.
-If your case is accepted, your solicitor will manage the whole process for you.
+Our team of solicitors have many years of experience handling negligence claims and could help you as well.
+If your case is accepted, your solicitor will typically manage the whole process for you.

 As a result, you won’t need to answer any legal or medical questions from the defendant yourself as your solicitor will do this for you.
 Furthermore, they’ll use the experience and training to try and overcome any objections regarding liability that are raised.